 Iron Valley is 100% owned by BCI and is being operated by Mineral Resources Limited ("MRL") under a royalty-type agreement.
 MRL operates the mine at its cost and purchases Iron Valley product from BCI at a price linked to MRL's realised sale price.

-Mineral Resources and Ore Reserves for Iron Valley as at 30 June 2019 are presented below.
-The estimates and Competent Person Statements were prepared by MRL in accordance with JORC (2012) guidelines.
-Suitably qualified BCI personnel have reviewed the documentation and are comfortable with the methodologies used for the estimates.
+Iron Valley's Mineral Resources and Ore Reserves as at 30 June 2020 are shown in the tables below, as prepared by MRL in accordance with JORC (2012) guidelines.